Hitta/simplerialize/README.md

 ### About

-#### FAQ
-* Q: Why haven't you implemented [insert-whatever-thing-you-think-this-sort-of-library-should-support-here]
-* A: Because your need isn't ours, thus: fork + fix + pull request
-* Q: [insert-any-differing-opinion-about-this-library-here]
-* A: Fork + fix + pull request
-* Q: This library is crap because [insert-any-relevant-or-non-relevant-religious-stance-here]
-* A: kthxbye
+This is an opinionated library with a narrow use case.
+Please treat it as such.

 #### Use case:
 * API neutral streaming serialization of POJOs to XML and JSON
 * Only serialization - _no deserialization_
 * Serialization specification in code (_no schemas_ - neither compilation nor generation)
+* Non-customizable output, like it or leave it

+#### FAQ
+* Q: What's this?
+* A: It's a thin serialization library that provides either JSON or XML through the same API
+* Q: Why?
+* A: Because we felt a need for it, read more beneath "Background and rationale"
+* Q: Can this library [insert-whatever-thing-you-think-this-sort-of-library-should-support-here]?
+* A: Probably not
+* Q: Why doesn't this library support [insert-whatever-thing-you-think-this-sort-of-library-should-support-here]?
+* A: Because your need isn't ours, thus: fork + branch + fix + pull request

 #### This library DOES NOT...
 * ...allow customization of output formats
-* ...claim to be consistent for each and all use cases ** It may _fail horribly_ for your particular case
+* ...claim to be consistent for each and all use cases
+* It may _fail horribly_ for your particular case
-** It may provide you with an inconsistent model depending on context and usage ** In other words, don't trust it until you've made it prove itself for _your specific_ use case - write tests
+* It may provide you with an inconsistent model depending on context and usage
+* In other words, _don't trust it_ until you've made it prove itself for _your specific_ use case - write tests

 #### This library offers:
 * A naive implementation of a transparent API for serialization to JSON or XML